milaninayak123/pl300-powerbi-notes/notes/02-getting-to-know-power-bi.md

 # Part 2 — Getting to Know Power BI (The Tool Itself)

+*Desktop vs. Service vs. Mobile, and the real difference between a report and a dashboard.*

 Part 1 was about data analysis as a discipline.
 Now let's talk about the actual tool GreenCart's analysts use to do it: **Power BI**.

 Power BI is a business intelligence tool — it connects to data, lets you clean and shape it, model it, build visuals, and share the result as interactive reports and dashboards.
 It scales from a single analyst working off one Excel sheet, all the way up to GreenCart's entire company pulling from a live orders database.